 At least a third of the planet's mass is likely pure diamond.
 "This is our first glimpse of a rocky world with a fundamentally different chemistry from Earth," lead researcher Nikku Madhusudhan of Yale University said in a statement.
 55 Cancri e is the first likely "diamond planet" to be identified around a sun-like star, though such worlds have been theorized before.
 Last flight of the Space Shuttle: a 30-year retrospective.
 The United States has been a space-faring nation for just over 50 years, ever since Alan Shepard's suborbital pop shot aboard Freedom 7 on May 5, 1961.

+Space shuttle era ends with Atlantis.
 The History of the Space Shuttle - Alan Taylor - In Focus.
 From its first launch 30 years ago to its final mission scheduled for next Friday, NASA's Space Shuttle program has seen moments of dizzying inspiration and of crushing disappointment.

 The five orbiters — Columbia, Challenger, Discovery, Atlantis and Endeavour — have flown more than 130 times, carrying over 350 people into space and travelling more than half a billion miles, more than enough to reach Jupiter.
-Designed to return to Earth and land like a giant glider, the shuttle was the world's first reusable space vehicle.
-More than all of that, though, the shuttle program expanded the limits of human achievement and broadened our understanding of our world.
+List of space shuttle missions.
+This is a list in table format of all launched between 1981 and 2011.

 It also includes lists of the 1977 manned test flights of the shuttle orbiter and of the shuttle's unflown rescue missions.
 The information displayed in the tables includes the flight order, mission designation, launch date, length of mission, shuttle used, number of crew members (launched/landed) and landing site.
 Summary statistics for all shuttle missions are provided in separate tables.
 Only the United States flew human spaceflight missions in its Space Shuttle program , [ 1 ] while the Soviet Union flew one unmanned space flight of the . [ 2 ] Several European countries and Japan were also involved in the Shuttle program through the participation of astronauts from those countries, sponsorship of scientific experiments, and the funding, building, and organizational and scientific control of the Spacelab module. [ edit ] Flight numbering Subsequent to the Apollo 13 mishap, due to NASA Administrator James M.